ObamaCare Employer Mandate

 For additional information about this and other safe harbors see IRS.gov/aca.

 How to Know if your Coverage Provides Minimum Value

-If you purchase a group plan using the SHOP (Small Businesses Health Options Marketplace) should qualify.
-Please note: firms with over 100 full-time employees (50 in some States) can’t use the marketplace.
-Even if your firm can’t use the marketplace you can use https://www.wahealthplanfinder.org to get an idea of what benefits and actuarial value bronze plans (the lowest tier plan that meets minium value) cover.
+If you purchase a group plan using the SHOP (Small Businesses Health Options Marketplace), it will qualify as having a minimum value, so we strongly suggest using the SHOP.
+Firms with over 100 full-time employees (50 in some States) can’t use the marketplace yet.
+Even if your firm can’t use the marketplace, you can use healthcare.gov to get an idea of what benefits and actuarial value bronze plans (the lowest-tier plan that provides minimum value) cover.

 To determine whether other coverage meets minimum value, you can use the minimum value calculator provided by the U.S. Department of Health and Human Services.
-When you input certain information about the plan into the calculator, like deductibles and copayments, it will help you determine if the plan covers at least 60% of the total allowed costs of benefits provided under the plan.
+When you input certain information about the plan into the calculator (like deductibles and copayments), it will help you determine if the plan covers at least 60% of the total allowed costs of benefits provided under the plan.

 How Do Employers Purchase Group Health Plans?

 Employers with fewer than 100 full-time workers (or 50 in some States) will be able to use a SHOP exchange to compare and purchase group plans for their employees.
 Exchanges (marketplaces) create large pools of buyers, which offer the buying power that only large firms have had in the past.
 In theory, the increased buying power leads to better quality, more affordable plans.
 Smaller firms will see even greater affordability due to subsidies that are offered through the marketplace to employers with fewer than 25 full-time equivalent employees.

 The marketplace helps to level the playing field for businesses that may have been overcharged in the past.
 Employers of all sizes can still shop outside the marketplace as long as they choose a plan that provides the minimum coverage offered on the marketplace (roughly a 60% actuarial value, and in compliance with the ACA).